Unit 18: ABA and School Readiness for Children with Sensory Processing Issues

 Importance of Addressing Sensory Processing Issues for School Readiness

 Sensory modality problems can have very wide-ranging effects on a child’s performance in studying and daily life.
 For children with sensory-processing problems, equivalent problems can be seen through paying attention, memorizing, organizing, communicating, behaviorally interacting, and emotionally sitting among others.
 They may even demonstrate traits that are not typical, including; temper tantrums, hostility, withdrawing, or self-stimulation.
 These behaviors are certainly terrible for School Readiness and their academic performance.
+When children reach elementary school, these sensory processing issues can pose significant challenges to their ability to adapt and succeed in a new learning environment.

 However, there are means of improvement for these children and these means could be used to enhance their skills instead of suffering.
 Applied Behavioral Analysis (ABA) is a scientific methodology that systematically captures the concepts of human behavior and its alterations.
 ABA relies on learning and motivation techniques that include the acquisition of new skills and the reduction of challenging behaviors.
 The entire model stands on the principle that behavior is affected by the consequences that come after it.
 By giving Positive Reinforcement for nice behavior and not rewarding unwanted behavior will also enable the child to adapt to the environment and deal with the sensory stimuli.
+Early childhood teachers play a crucial role in identifying and addressing these sensory processing issues, ensuring that children receive the support they need to thrive.

 Frequently Asked Questions & Answer